Fuel System

 OBD-II 1996+

-Today’s vehicles are all standardized with OBD-II.
+Today’s vehicles are all standardized with OBD-II, and have been since 1996.

 The computers all use a common diagnostics connector (called a Port, usually under the dash by the driver’s knees), and the computers all used the same codes.
 The Diagnostic ability of the computers are much more advanced, and very helpful in pinpointing problems.